mxingl06/Hello--World/README.md

 # Hello--World
-This repository is for practicing the GitHub Flow
+This repository is for practicing the GitHub Flow.
-This my first time to use Github, I'd like to learn it deeply.
+This is my first time to use Github, I'd like to learn it deeply.
 Athough I have created the Github ID since 2018.